Bars with the best non-alcoholic cocktails in London

 Get your late-night culture fix

 All the big London museums run regular late night museum openings and events, often on Thursdays and Fridays.
-Delve into the British Museum's collection with talks, find unusual activities such as adult sleepovers at the Natural History Museum, join a ceilidh at Cutty Sark, or find a better you with wellbeing events at Body Worlds.
+Delve into the British Museum's collection with talks, find unusual activities such as adult sleepovers at the Natural History Museum or join a ceilidh at Cutty Sark.

 Art-lovers can see blockbuster exhibitions after hours at galleries including the Royal Academy of Arts, National Gallery and Tate Modern, or exhibitions by emerging artists at the South London Gallery or the Whitechapel Gallery.